Nonnegative Hermitian vector bundles and Chern numbers: Introduction

 \subsection{Organization of this article}

 The rest of this article is organized as follows.
-In Section \ref{sectionmainresults} we introduce necessary notation and symbols and then state our main results, Theorems \ref{theoremschur} and \ref{theoremchernnumber}.
+We introduce some necessary notation and symbols in Section \ref{Preliminaries} and state in Section \ref{sectionmainresults} our main technical results in this article, Proposition \ref{theoremschur} and Theorem \ref{theoremchernnumber}.
 Then we give in Section \ref{sectionexample} some examples where the Bott-Chern nonnegativity is satisfied.
-In Section \ref{sectionconsequence} we apply our main results to obtain various related consequences, some of which improve several classical results, and the proof of Theorem \ref{theoremschur} will be given in the last section, Section \ref{sectionproofoftheorem1}.
+In Sections \ref{sectionconsequence1}, \ref{sectionconsequence2} and \ref{sectionconsequence3} we apply our established technical results to obtain various related consequences, some of which improve several classical results.
+The proof of Proposition \ref{theoremschur} itself shall be given in the last section, Section \ref{sectionproofoftheorem1}.